tempname11/WorkingTitle4/notes/short_term.md

 # milestone: DDGI
-  --- should work well

-  - multiple bounces
+  - think more carefully about equations, energy conservation etc.
+  - use some kind of visibility testing (we already have the ray distances!)
+  - use textures :Textures
-  - variable probe grid :ProbeGrid
+  - use a view-dependent, variable size probe grid :ProbeGrid
-  - visibility testing
-  - energy conservation

-  --- should work OK in more general scenarios

-  :Textures
-  - hysteresis: previous probe maps -> new probe maps
+  - use multiple bounces